nubificus/vaccel-docs/docs/k8s/kata.md

 Done! containerd-shim-kata-v2 is now configured to run Firecracker with vAccel node/node3.nubificus.com labeled
 ```
-That's it!
-You are now ready to accelerate your functions on Kubernetes with vAccel.
+**That's it!
+You are now ready to accelerate your functions on Kubernetes with vAccel.**

-**Alternatively** use the following daemon which already contains all the vAccel artifacts and required components in the container image.
+*Alternatively* use the following daemon which already contains all the vAccel artifacts and required components in the container image.
 The image is slightly bigger than before (~2GB).

 ```
-$ kubectl kata-deploy-full.yaml TODO***LINK
+$ kubectl apply -k github.com/cloudkernels/packaging/kata-deploy/kata-deploy/overlays/full?ref=vaccel-dev
 ```

 Don't forget to create a RuntimeClass in order to run your workloads with vAccel enabled kata runtime